inferno-collection/Docs/docs/fire-alarm-reborn/config.md

 ### Use Sprinkler Valves
 #### `InfernoFireAlarmReborn.SprinklerValves`
 This permission allows players to open and close sprinkler valves.
 By default, this permission is granted to all players.

 ### Trigger Random Alarms via Command
 #### `InfernoFireAlarmReborn.RandomAlarms`
-This permission allows players to use the `/firealarm randomalarm` command to generate a random alarm.
+This permission allows players to use the [`/firealarm randomalarm`](usage/commands.md#firealarm-randomalarm) command to generate a random alarm.
+By default, this permission is only granted to admins (`group.admin`).

+### Reset Alarm Systems via Command
+#### `InfernoFireAlarmReborn.ResetAlarm`
+This permission allows players to use the [`/firealarm resetall`](usage/commands.md#reset-all-alarm-systems) and [`/firealarm resetlast`](usage/commands.md#reset-last-alarm-systems) commands to restart Alarm Systems.
 By default, this permission is only granted to admins (`group.admin`).

 ### Use FAR Tool
 #### `InfernoFireAlarmReborn.Tool`
 This permission allows players to use the [FAR Tool](developers/tool.md).
 By default, this permission is only granted to admins (`group.admin`).

 ***